CondePoponcio/admoai-test/README.md

 * **Cloud Infrastructure (Fly.io)**

   * **CI/CD Pipeline**
     Your GitHub Actions workflow uses the `superfly/flyctl-actions/setup-flyctl` action to authenticate (`FLY_API_TOKEN`), run tests, and then invoke `flyctl deploy --remote-only`.
-Under the hood, that command spins up a remote builder on Fly, builds your container image there, and runs the deployment steps — all without needing Docker installed locally ([HexDocs][1], [Fly.io][2]).
+Under the hood, that command spins up a remote builder on Fly, builds your container image there, and runs the deployment steps — all without needing Docker installed locally.
   * **Artifact Repository (Fly Registry)**
     Fly provides a private container registry at `registry.fly.io/<app-name>`.
 In CI you run `fly auth docker` (via the Fly CLI) to configure Docker credentials, then you can push images with: